NiklasSchn/NiklasSchn/README.md

 ## Hi there 👋

-My name is Niklas and I am an electrical engineering student from Germany, who has put his focus on software development.
+My name is Niklas and I am an electrical engineering student from Germany, who has put his focus on software.
 Currently I am passionate about frontend development.
-My current skill level is still at beginner but I am learning every day.

 ## Interests